Apply Now

 Get an eTA for New Zealand for Canadian

 For a short duration, Canadian citizens must apply for NZeTA, which is at most 90 days, and mention the purpose of visiting New Zealand.
 NZeTA is provided for tourism, holidays, work and study.
 However, in Canada, it is compulsory to get an eTA visa Canada before traveling to New Zealand, even for a short duration.
-Electronic Travel Authorization Canada nationals is valid for two years from the approval date.
+Electronic Travel Authorization Canada nationals are valid for two years from the approval date.

 Canada Country Flag Image | New Zealand eTA for Canada Citizens